Text: Solveig Hansen, 2015

 Although retro today, typewriters were once state-of-the-art machines.
 That is a simple fact I was reminded of when I stumbled upon Lovisa Ellen Bullard Barnes’ book How to Become Expert in Typewriting.
 A Complete Instructor Designed Especially for the Remington Typewriter (1890), described below.

 Typewriters are still being used.
 Why?
 BBC.com lists five reasons why, ranging from refuseniks to cool to lack of electricity to aesthetics to wedding invitations.
-There are still companies servicing typewriters, and you can still buy ribbons.

 If you want to go retro without giving up the comfort of new technology, convert your typewriter into a computer keyboard or iPad dock using Jack Zylkin’s USB Typewriter Conversion Kit.

 Or, get a typewriter app like Tom Hanks’ Hanx Writer.